kitos/kitos.github.io/src/_content/blog/jscodeshift-to-the-rescue_en.md

 )
 ```

-But lately we got new page where mobile and table designs are quite different.
-But our scale system doesn't support it 😧: we cannot use responsive attributes we get used to 😨.
-If we just add one more breakpoint, it'll break all existing components 😰.
+But lately we got a new page where the mobile and table designs are quite different.
+But our scale system doesn't support it 😧: we can not use responsive attributes that we are used to 😨.
+Adding one more breakpoint will break all existing components 😰.

 I bet you've been in a situation like this.
 E.g. you might used some library api which was deprecated.
 Luckily in cases like this, library authors usually prepare codemods which will update your codebase for you.
 So you don't even have to understand what it does under the hood.